ChenjieZhou/Global-Earthquake-Visualization/README.md

-## Globle Earthquakes with Cities Which Possibly Be Impacted
+## Global Earthquakes with Cities Which Possibly Be Impacted

 Data visualization about real-time globle earthquakes, also display the reports of DYFI (Do You Feel It) and cities that possibly be  impacted.